-Strengths As noted in our 2018 CCRPI score, approximately 73% of our English Learners moved one or more performance bands as measured by ACCESS.
-This is a strong indication that these learners are demonstrating progress towards English language proficiency.
-Approximately 77% of our Economically Disadvantaged Children showed typical to high growth in the area of English Language Arts as measured by GMAS.
+Strengths As noted in our 2022 CCRPI score, approximately 62% of our English Learners moved one or more performance bands as measured by ACCESS.
+This is an indication that these learners are demonstrating progress towards English language proficiency.
+Due to the pandemic, the Georgia Department of Education did not publish the percentage of students showing typical to high growth for our demographic subgroups.
+We look forward to receiving update CCRPI data next fall to see an indication of more current progress.
+However, close to 40% of our student identified as Economically Disadvantaged scored in the Proficient or Distinguished category on the Georgia Milestones.